-The use of an ESG framework in our wealth management business is nuanced.
-Our firm is a collection of wealth and investment advisor practices.
-Investment advisors make investment decisions autonomously, in the best interests of their clients and within the boundaries of our risk management framework.
-We can influence the decisions of our investment advisors by providing education and advice, but do not make investment decisions or exercise proxy voting rights at the firm level.
+The use of an ESG framework in a wealth management distribution business is nuanced, as the firm is a collection of wealth and investment advisor practices.
+The firm's investment advisors make decisions in the best interests of their clients and within the boundaries of the Company's risk management framework but do so relatively autonomously.
+The Company influences the decisions of these advisors by providing education and advice but does not make investment decisions or exercise proxy voting rights at the firm level.

-Annually, our employees attest to our Code of Conduct, which codifies our principles and business practices.
-We also maintain Insider Trading, Electronic Monitoring, and Harassment Policies that specify the standards of behaviour that we expect from our employees - and the repercussions of not adhering to these standards.
-Our Employee Complaint Procedure for Accounting and Auditing Matters provides our people with an avenue for raising concerns about illegal or unethical behaviour related to accounting or financial reporting matters.
+Annually, the Company's employees attest to our Code of Conduct, which codifies the firm's principles and business practices.
+The Company also maintains Insider Trading, Electronic Monitoring, and Harassment Policies that specify the standards of behaviour expected from employees - and the repercussions of not adhering to these standards.

+Further, an Employee Complaint Procedure for Accounting and Auditing Matters and a Whistleblower Policy provide employees with avenues for raising concerns about illegal or unethical behaviour.

-A cornerstone of our business is the rigorous risk management, data privacy, and cybersecurity frameworks that we employ.
-We consider the security of our clients' and employees' personal information to be essential to the trust they place in us.
-Our approach starts at the board level - specifically with the establishment of our Risk Committee in 2022 - and cascades through the organization by way of our Enterprise Risk Committee.
-All our employees must complete annual cybersecurity, anti-money laundering, and anti-terrorist financing training to ensure that they understand their individual roles in protecting our organization and data.
+A cornerstone of the firm's business is its rigorous risk management, data privacy, and cybersecurity frameworks.
+The Company considers the security of its clients' and employees' personal information to be essential to the trust they place in the organization.
+This risk management discipline starts at the board level and cascades through the organization by way of management and the firm's Enterprise Risk Committee.
+All employees must complete annual cybersecurity, anti-money laundering, and anti-terrorist financing training to ensure that they understand their individual roles in protecting the organization and its data.

-As a regulated wealth management firm, we observe high standards of ethical behaviour.
-We believe that our standards for communicating transparently and frequently with clients, managing our product shelf, ensuring suitability of clients' investments, and managing conflicts of interest are industry leading.
-The Company's risk and compliance teams, oversee and monitor activities to ensure that our employees adhere to internal and regulatory standards.
+Finally, the Company observes high standards for communicating transparently and frequently with clients, managing its product shelf, ensuring the suitability of clients' investments, and managing conflicts of interest.
+Its standards and practices are influenced by the fact that the firm's operating subsidiary is a regulated entity.
+The Company's risk and compliance teams oversee and monitor activities to ensure that its employees and advisors adhere to both internal and regulatory standards.

-Our 2022 ESG milestones:
+Our 2023 ESG milestones: